SvenMichaelKlose/tre/doc/compiler.md

 That way the code tree can still be processed with standard functions, notably PRINT for debugging.

-The front-end works in three stages: expansion, augmentation and serialization.
+The front-end works in three stages:

+* expansion,
+* augmentation, and
+* serialization.

 During expansion all macros are processed and literal data is transformed into code generating it, if so required.
 During augmentation every function is ensured to get a name and is applied a FUNINFO.
 During serialization function